News & Analysis thehindu.com

 Exam Summary

-Prime Minister Narendra Modi and Cyprus President Nikos Christodoulides held a bilateral meeting in New Delhi to strengthen the India-Cyprus partnership.
-The visit, which included a business forum in Mumbai, aimed to boost commercial and investment ties and built on PM Modi's previous visit to Cyprus.
-The engagement holds strategic significance as Cyprus currently holds the Presidency of the Council of the European Union, fostering cooperation within the broader India-EU framework.
-Both nations are set to mark 65 years of diplomatic relations in 2027.
+The article reports on a bilateral meeting between Indian Prime Minister Narendra Modi and Cyprus President Nikos Christodoulides in New Delhi, following the Cypriot President's visit to Mumbai.
+The discussions focused on strengthening diplomatic, commercial, and investment ties between India and Cyprus, building on previous high-level visits.
+The engagement also holds strategic significance due to Cyprus holding the Presidency of the Council of the European Union, indicating broader cooperation within the India-EU framework.
+Both nations are preparing to mark 65 years of diplomatic relations in 2027.

 GS Paper 2: International Relations - Bilateral, regional and global groupings and agreements involving India and/or affecting India’s interests.
-Effect of policies and politics of developed and developing countries on India’s interests.
-GS Paper 3: Indian Economy - Investment models, external sector.
+Important International institutions, agencies and fora, their structure, mandate.

 Exam Themes